 At Rigor, we know that performance is very important to our users.
 As a monitoring company, we build tools that are very good at tracking site reliability and analyzing web performance trends.
 However, like the users we serve, we are always striving to build faster web applications and to optimize our user experience.
 This can be challenging because our focus on optimizing performance is often overshadowed by new feature requests and other resource constraints.

-Historically we have solely used Rigor’s monitoring data to pinpoint performance issues, but with the acquisition of Zoompf we now have another tool to improve both our code and the experience for our users.
+Historically we have solely used Rigor’s monitoring data to pinpoint performance issues, but with the acquisition of Zoompf (now referred to as Rigor Optimization) we now have another tool to improve both our code and the experience for our users.
 While we are still working on adding new features (and have some really cool stuff in the pipeline), we are also committed to continual improvement of our existing features.

 In order to track our progress, the first step was to set up one of Rigor’s Real Browser checks to track and trend page performance.
-The next step was to set up a recurring analysis of the page within Zoompf.
-The initial Zoompf scan found 40 defects and rated the site as “fair.”
+The next step was to set up a recurring analysis of the page within Optimization.
+The initial Optimization scan found 40 defects and rated the site as “fair.”
 Luckily no defects were critical, but there was certainly room for improvement.
-Zoompf made it easy to prioritize the work by categorizing the defects by severity, role, and ease of fix.
+Optimization made it easy to prioritize the work by categorizing the defects by severity, role, and ease of fix.
 Since we have a small team, we decided to prioritize by severity and ease of fix.
-In a larger organization it might make sense to refer to Zoompf’s categorization by role.
+In a larger organization it might make sense to refer to Optimization’s categorization by role.

 We chose to tackle the following defects in this initial round of fixes: